piyushrpt/mojaveSetup/README.md

    - sudo xcode-select --install   (This will install command line tools)
 3. sudo xcodebuild -license
    - Agree to the terms of license
-4. Install XQuartz
-   - Will need to log out and log back in
 5. Install macports
    - sudo port selfupdate
 6. Restart terminal